 A survey of the historical development of the Hindu religion from its origins in the early Vedic period through the 20th century.
 Some of the topics covered include the evolution of the belief of reincarnation, the development and significance of the caste system, the development of Hindu attitudes toward women, and the evolution of the principal Hindu gods and goddesses.
-Offered Fall - Every Third Year.
+Offered Spring - Every Third Year.

 HIS 329 Cr.3

 A survey of the historical development of Islam from its origins through the present day.
 It will also analyze the central beliefs, practices, and institutions of Muslims.
 Special attention will be given to the situations of women in the Islamic world.
 Offered Spring - Every Third Year.

 This course will be a historical and broadly comparative study of religion, religions, and religious phenomena.
 First, it will incorporate a cross-cultural study of such phenomena as myth, ritual, sacred places, gods and goddesses, mysticism, and the various forms of religious community and authority.
 Second, it will also trace the historical development of the scholarly study of comparative religion.
 Finally, it will focus on the historical evolution of a particular religious phenomenon through many centuries, i.e., the historical evolution of the devil and the concept of hell in the Old Testament and Christianity.
 Offered Spring - Even Numbered Years.

 A historical and archaeological survey of the ancient Greek world (Greece proper, the Aegean Islands, southern Italy, western Turkey).
 Periods discussed will include Cretan (Minoan), Mycenaean, Archaic, Classical, Hellenistic, and Early Greek Christian.
 (Cross-listed with ARC/HIS; may only earn credit in one department.)
 Offered Occasionally.

 Ancient Rome and the Mediterranean